otago/tiles/readme.md

 ## upgrading

-Here's the modulelegacy.yml file to convert your tiles from 3 to 4:
+Here's the modulelegacy.yml file to convert your tiles from SS 3 to 4:
 ```yml
 ---
 Name: mymodulelegacy